This guide is intended for publishers who want to use the Google Mobile Ads SDK to load and display ads from InMobi via mediation.

-In the settings for your rewarded video ad unit, check the Override reward settings from third-party ad networks when using AdMob mediation so that you provide the same reward to the user no matter which ad network is served, check the Apply to all networks in Mediation groups box.
+In the settings for your rewarded video ad unit, provide values for the reward amount and reward type.
+Then, to ensure you provide the same reward to the user no matter which ad network is served, check the Apply to all networks in Mediation groups box.

 Step 3: Import the InMobi SDK and adapter